Package 'fanplot'

 skew

-Vector of inverse skewnewss indicators.
-Must range between -1 and 1
+Vector of inverse skewness indicators.
+Must range between -1 and 1.

 sd1